MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/02-import-solution.md

 ## Exercise 1 – Import solution

-In this exercise, you will import a Dataverse solution containing the tables used in the labs into your environment.
+In this exercise, you will import a Dataverse solution into your environment that contains the tables needed for the labs.

 ### Task 1.1 – Sign in to Power Apps